The Beth Lists

 Picture

-The hotel's original elevator was decorated with old photos and news clippings.
 While we traveled to the 4th floor, I learned that our hotel was the first fire proof building in the city.
 It was used as an air raid shelter in WWII.
+The fourth floor was glowing, when the doors opened.

 Corner Room